 The Lake O’Hara parking lot is 15 minutes east of Lake Louise in Banff National Park and 15 minutes of the town of Field in Yoho National Park.
 Click here for Google maps directions.
 If you leave your car in the Lake O’Hara parking lot, you need to purchase a National Parks pass and leave it on your dash.

 If you are booked on an early morning bus to Lake O’Hara, you should stay nearby the night before.
 Yoho National Park has several campgrounds.
 I stayed at the Takakkaw Falls walk-in campground the night before my Lake O’Hara trip.
 It has great views of the waterfall.

 If you don’t want to camp, the closest places to book a hotel or B&B are Field, BC or Lake Louise, Alberta.
-It’s an expensive area to stay, so if you’re on a budget, consider booking an Airbnb to save some cash.
+Here’s a great guide to Lake Louise if you’re planning to spend some time in the area.
+Field and Lake Louise are expensive areas to stay, so if you’re on a budget, consider booking an Airbnb to save some cash.
 (SAVE $45 on Airbnb: Click here to get $45 off your first Airbnb stay.)

 Lake O’Hara Bus Booking

 Parks Canada runs a shuttle bus service for day hikers, campers and people staying at the ACC huts.
 They use a school bus, so it’s not that comfortable.
 The bus leaves from the parking lot near highway 1 and stops both at the campground and the Le Relais day-use shelter at Lake O’Hara.
 (See the map at the top of the post for exact locations.)
 The bus runs several times a day from mid-June until early October.
 You MUST have a reservation to take the bus and they are VERY hard to get.
 If you are camping, your booking includes a shuttle bus reservation.
 (See the camping section below.)